cloudmesh-project/reu-2014/doc/source/projects/mpi-java-test.rst

  * Finish the K-Means program at the beginning of the week
  * Start on the MPI verion of the K-Means progeam
- * MPI program does want to compile or run on Putty
-Plans:
- * Continue the Java program like K-Means
- * Make the K-Means program in  MPI
+ * K-Means program in  MPI